ethereum/ethereum-org-website/src/content/developers/docs/transactions/index.md

 2. The transaction is then broadcast to the network and included in a pool with lots of other transactions.
 3. A miner must pick your transaction and include it in a block in order to verify the transaction and consider it "successful".
    - You may end up waiting at this stage if the network is busy and miners aren't able to keep up.
 Miners will always prioritise transactions with higher `GASPRICE` because they get to keep the fees.
 4. Your transaction will also get a block confirmation number.
 This is the number of blocks created since the block that your transaction was included in.
 The higher the number, the greater the certainty that the transaction was processed and recognised by the network.
-This is because sometimes the block your transaction was included in may not have made it into the chain.
+This is because, sometimes, the block your transaction was included in did not make it into the chain.
-   - The larger the block confirmation number the more immutable the transaction is.
-So for higher value transactions, more block confirmations may be desired.
+   - The larger the block confirmation number, the more immutable the transaction is.
+So, for higher value transactions, more block confirmations may be desired.

 <!-- **State change**